-Compare the Xpander Cross (Left) with the Xpander (Right) using this slider
+Compare the Xpander Cross (Left) vs the Xpander (Right) using this slider

 The regular Mitsubishi Xpander, on the other hand, features a futuristic but subtler design.
 It doesn’t have the black body cladding and fender flares.
 It does however come with faux skid plates, but these are less obvious looking than the ones found on the Xpander Cross.